mssmkmr/shelty/README.md

+## Shelty Project

-## Welcome to Shelty Cognitive Remediation Training Software Project
+Shelty is a Cognitive Remediation Training Software Projects

+Topics are under contruction.